 The protective interior features a soft seam-free lining.
 This works to get rid of pressure points, and friction against the skin.

 The shoe comes with two sets of removable spacers to guarantee an accurate fit.
-This shoe would go a long way in easing the pain of plantar fasciitis.
+A handful of reviewers have stated that the Orthofeet Coral go a long way in easing foot pain.
+This cements these shoes in the top when it comes to the best shoes for nurses with plantar fasciitis.

 9. Saucony Women’s Grid Omni Walker